IrisXu307/AI-Romantic-Relationship-Simulator/README.md

 # AI Romantic Relationship Simulator

 A reinforcement learning research project that simulates a marriage between two AI agents across a 55-year lifespan (ages 25–80).
-Agents learn optimal interpersonal behaviors — not through hard-coded rules, but through a neural network policy trained on experience and reward.
+Each agent learns optimal interpersonal behaviors through a neural network policy trained with Proximal Policy Optimization (PPO) — not hard-coded rules.

 > **Motivation:** Can an AI learn what makes a marriage last?
-This project treats partnership as a sequential decision-making problem and applies policy gradient methods to find out.
+This project treats long-term partnership as a sequential multi-agent decision problem and applies deep RL to find out.

 ---